jaynro/Agentic-AI-Enterprise-GlobalRisk-Monitoring/README.md

 The **Customer Resolution Squad** is an AI-driven customer support system built for a retail/e-commerce context.
 It utilizes a team of specialized AI agents to automatically handle customer inquiries in three main areas:

-* **Order & Shipping Inquiries** – e.g. “Where’s my order?”, “When will my package arrive?”
+* **Order & Shipping Inquiries** – e.g., “Where’s my order?”, “When will my package arrive?”
-* **Billing & Refund Requests** – e.g. “I was charged twice,” “I want to return my item for a refund.”
+* **Billing & Refund Requests** – e.g., “I was charged twice,” “I want to return my item for a refund.”
-* **Technical Support** – e.g. “Your website crashes when I try to checkout,” “The mobile app isn’t working.”
+* **Technical Support** – e.g., “Your website crashes when I try to checkout,” “The mobile app isn’t working.”

 By divvying up tasks among specialist agents (Order Agent, Billing Agent, Tech Agent) and coordinating them with a central agent, the system can provide quick, context-appropriate responses.